Zhangjiajie Hunan, China Travel Guide

 Summer (June-August) brings steamy and hot weather, having temperatures typically between 75-95°F (24-35°C).
 Rainfall is significant, often leading to occasional thunderstorms.
 After rain, visibility can be exceptionally clear, offering stunning views.
 Autumn (September-November) offers crisp and clear weather, with temperatures between 55-75°F (13-24°C).

-Mild temperatures, lush greenery, blooming flora.
+Mild temperatures, abundant plant life, blooming flora.
 Ideal for pleasant investigation before peak summer heat.

 Mild weather, fewer crowds than summer, landscapes.